OliviaNguyen1789/Bicycle-Manufacturer-dataset--Sales-Performance-Analysis--SQL/README.md

 <img width="668" alt="Screen Shot 2025-03-04 at 10 13 58 AM" src="https://github.com/user-attachments/assets/a311ebd1-2d6f-4122-8c8b-40fb73a51a91" />

 Nhập kho mạnh vào tháng 7 _+ 10
+The data reveals significant stock level fluctuations across products in 2011.
+A consistent pattern emerges: large increases in July and October (often >100%), followed by steady decreases in subsequent months.
+This cyclical trend suggests potential issues with inventory management or supply chain efficiency.
+The company should investigate these dramatic swings to optimize stock levels, reduce holding costs, and ensure product availability during peak demand periods.

 ### Query 07: Calculate Ratio of Stock / Sales in 2011 by product name, by month